meijun/calabash/README.md

 **IMPORTANT**

 - When you submit solutions, you should also submit all the source code you write, otherwise, you will be treated as cheating.
-- It's your responsibility to reproduce your results.
+- It's your responsibility to reproduce your results with your submitted source code.
 Any irreproducible result will be treated as cheating.

 ## Hints